pchansen/GetData/Codebook.md

 ## CODES USED IN **INTERMEDIATE** DATA FILE (PROCESSED DATA AS AT END OF STEP 4)

 ### SubjectID (Column 1)
-There are 30 unique Subject IDs.
+This is a single column containing one 1 of 30 unique Subject IDs.
 These are coded as integers in the range 1-30.
 (This is the same as the raw input files).

 ### Activity (Column 2)
-There are 6 of these:
+This column contains one 1 of 6 unique character strings corresponding to different activities:

 WALKING
 WALKING_UPSTAIRS